Terms of Business

 15.2.
 Subject to payment in full of all fees and disbursements, we will, on your instructions provide originals (or, if so requested, copies) of any documents belonging to you which we are holding or which we have under our control and which have come into existence while we provided services.
 We reserve the right to retain copies of such original documents and we reserve the right to request you pay our reasonable copying charges in advance for providing any such documents.

 15.3.
-Any documents created for our own purposes while we provided services, such as internal memoranda and attendance notes shall belong to us and we shall not be obliged to hand over originals or copies of such documents to you or any other adviser appointed by you unless ordered to do so by a court of competent jurisdiction.
+Any unstructured documents created for our own purposes while we provide services, such as attendance notes shall belong to us and we shall not be obliged to hand over originals or copies of such documents to you or any other adviser appointed by you unless ordered to do so by a court of competent jurisdiction.

 15.5.
 Notwithstanding our agreement to retain documents, whether during or after the provision of our services, we will not be liable for any loss, destruction or damage to such documents howsoever caused.

-15.7.
-In the event of a failure to pay any amount due to us, we shall have a lien over and the right not to release from our possession or control, all or any documents or assets (including those held for (i) you) (ii) any company or other body in common ownership with you, or (iii) any person connected or affiliated with you) until such time as all amounts are discharged.
+15.6.
+In the event of a failure to pay any amount due to us, we shall have a lien over and the right not to release from our possession or control, all or any documents or assets; including those held for: (i) you) (ii) any company or other body in common ownership with you, or (iii) any person connected or affiliated with you until such time as all amounts are discharged.

 16.1.
 We retain all copyright and other intellectual property rights in all documents and other works developed, designed or created by us either before or during the course of carrying out the services, including systems, methodologies, software, knowhow, and working papers.
 We grant you a non-exclusive, non-transferable licence to use such documents or other works solely for the purpose for which they were created.
 If you do not pay us in full for the services in accordance with these Terms of Business we may, on giving notice to you, immediately revoke that licence and only re-grant it to you once full payment has been made.